10.0 Data management#

 All data, including the images, deployment area photos and complete metadata, can be uploaded and stored in the WildTrax repository.
 WildTrax has multiple privacy options and can accommodate all categories of images that users may prefer to manage separately, including “false trigger” and images of humans.

-Appendix 1 - Table A1 contains a crosswalk table linking the data fields from these Alberta Metadata Standards with those from the B.C.
+Appendix A - Table A1 contains a crosswalk table linking the data fields from these Alberta Metadata Standards with those from the B.C.
 Metadata Standards (RISC, 2019), FWMIS, WildTrax and Wildlife Insights (Ahumada et al., 2019) data repositories.

 Refer to the Remote Camera Survey Guidelines (RCSC et al., 2024) for more information on data storage.